akito918/Meaning_OS/README_en.md

 # 🌐 **Language OS（意味OS） – A Universal Semantic Operating System**

+**（Note: This document was created with the assistance of translation and language-support tools, and then manually reviewed and refined.）**

 **Meaning is not text.
 Meaning is structure.**
 Language OS is an open, transparent framework for storing and operating on **immutable semantic structures** that remain valid across languages, cultures, eras, and domains.